RyXeleron/ExecStats/README.md

 19. **Nezur**
     - **Status**: *Working.*
-    - **Details**: Nezur is not an executor but a cheat designed for FPS games.
+    - **Details**: Nezur is another similar AI-Based Aimbot like Aimmy.
 There have been reports from some users that it may contain a virus, it has been proven that this is an older version of Aimmy, owner seems to has a shady background.

 20. **Fusion Softworks**
     - **Status**: *Not released.*